kamdenrazi/englishInstructions/readme.md

 3: Navigate into the folder by typing `cd` then the name of your folder. i.e. `cd Programs` <kbd>Enter</kbd>
   (`cd` stands for 'Change Directory')

-4: Create the program using the `touch` command followed by the name of your file i.e. `touch app.py` <kbd>Enter</kbd>. **Be sure to include the `.py` file extension.
-This is declaring which programming language you will use (in this case, the language is Python).
+4: Create the program using the `touch` command followed by the name of your file i.e. `touch app.py` <kbd>Enter</kbd>.
+***Be sure to include the `.py` file extension.*** This is declaring which programming language you will use (in this case, the language is Python).

 5: Enter the file using the command `vim` followed by the name of the file. i.e. `vim app.py` <kbd>Enter</kbd>

 6: You are now inside Vim, a modal text editing program.
 By default, you are in command mode.
-Press the <kbd>I</kbd> key to enter insert mode and the bottom of the window should say "-- INSERT --" to indicate that you have successfully entered insert mode.
+Press the <kbd>i</kbd> key to enter insert mode and the bottom of the window should say "-- INSERT --" to indicate that you have successfully entered insert mode.

 7: Type the syntax `print(“`whatever you want to print`”)`. i.e. `print(“Hello World!”)`